Veronica Kemeny, LCSW, PMH-C

 -William James

-Through convenient virtual sessions, you can begin your journey towards a happier, more hopeful you.
+Through convenient and confidential virtual sessions, you can begin your journey towards a happier, more hopeful you.
 I am a curious and humble therapist who enjoys helping people find clarity in where they want their life journey to lead.

 In an effort to expand perinatal services locally, Veronica is one of the founders of North Carolina’s only perinatal intensive outpatient program (IOP) which is for pregnant and postpartum people who need more than once a week therapy.
 An IOP provides 9 hours of group therapy to fast-track mental health recovery and Anchor Perinatal Wellness is honored to offer this new service to our community as of May 2022.
 For more information, go to www.anchorperinatal.com.